einarhaaland/robot-caretaker/README.md

 *Try clicking a button in the web-UI and see if it is sent to the robot simulation.*

 # How to use
-**For Users:**
+## Make Robot Perform Motion

 On the webpage there are several large buttons coresponding to a robot motion.
 Clicking one of these will result in the robot performing that motion.

-**For Experts:**
+## Adding a New Motion
+**First, let's create a new motion**
+* Click the `Add Motion` button in the navigation bar at the top of the page.
+* You are presented with a Code Editor.
+* Follow the RobotMotionLanguage guide to create a motion.
+* Click the `SAVE` Button to save your motion function to the system.

+**Let's add a button for performing the motion**
-To add a motion button, click the green `+` button in the bottom right corner of the webpage.
+* Click the green `+` button in the bottom right corner of the webpage.
-An input field will appear.
+* An input field will appear.
 Enter the name and sentiment of the new motion (name should be similar to motion-function) and press `ENTER`.

+**The robot should now perform the motion when clicking the button!**

 To delete a motion button, click the red trashcan in the bottom right corner of the webpage.
 An input field will appear.
 Enter the exact name and sentiment of the motion button you would like to delete and press `ENTER`.